Hoofcare for CPL horses

 Clinical anatomy and physiology of the normal equine foot is an interesting read.

 Something to consider is the increased effect of concussion when shod because these CPL horses are often chronic stampers.
 Even when they don’t have feather mites, their legs can feel strange and uncomfortable at times as they fill and fibrosis forms.
 The horses stamp their feet rapidly and with incredible power, sometimes smashing holes into the ground.
 This can cause concussive bone changes such as ringbone, sidebone, hock and knee arthritis which poses us two problems when the horse has CPL.
-Firstly, they may require injections which as we know, are contraindicated.
+Firstly, they may require injections which as we know, are contraindicated and in fact sometimes not even possible, depending on the severity of the CPL.
 Secondly, if we need to apply compression to the legs, the horse is less likely to tolerate the discomfort of bandaging over the bone changes.
 Unfortunately, that typically means we can’t compress the legs in the event that the horse has to be stabled or needs Combined Decongestive Therapy.

 Ergots and chestnuts can become distorted, growing oddly, splitting and twisting and this can let infection in so they must also be trimmed regularly.

-Now we also know that CPL can affect the quality of the hoof and cause chronic and treatment resistant thrush.
-This can be helped or even prevented by providing a healthy barefoot diet.
+Now we also know that CPL can affect the quality of the hoof and cause chronic inflammation and thrush.
+This can be helped or even prevented by providing a healthy, species-appropriate diet.
 Some shod horses have very contracted heels, where the heel bulbs are pushed tightly together and the deep crevice that forms increases the risk of thrush.
-Shoes can also affect proprioception which alters the hoof load and the horse’s ability to feel the ground and that can potentially lead to bone, tendon and ligament injury.
-Being on box rest is something we would really like to avoid for the CPL horse.
+Shoes can also affect proprioception which alters the hoof load and the horse’s ability to feel the ground and that can potentially lead to bone, tendon and ligament injury… Being on box rest is something we would really like to avoid for the CPL horse.

 Research into CPL in draft horses has shown that they can be prone to developing laminitis.
 It could be that this is a result of the chronic inflammation but it could also be because many CPL cases come about as a result of neglect in horses who are genetically predisposed.
 So it is really important that you and your hoofcare provider keep an eye out for symptoms and soreness in the feet and that your horse doesn’t become overweight.
 You can learn more about laminitis here.